-Good management of potential shoulder dystocia should involve;
+Good management of potential shoulder dystocia should involve:-

 - Early recognition or raised levels of suspicion as a result of: